skhalsa10/Mobile-Agents/README.md

 ## Project Assumptions
 1. We assume that we can only have one base station and one node on fire to start the sim.
-2. If a config file contains multiple bases and fire we pick one of each and ignore the rest.
+2. If a config file contains multiple bases and fire we pick the last occurrence of each and ignore the rest.
 3. If the config file has duplicate nodes or edges it will write out an error and exit the application.
+4. A node line in the config file must have the word "node" followed by two integers separated by spaces.
+5. An initial fire and base station line must have the word "fire" and "station," respectively followed by two integers separated by spaces.
+6. Edge lines must have the word "edge" followed by 4 integers separated by spaces.
+7. Edges, the initial fire, and base station must be a valid node location.
+8. If any of the above conditions (4-7) are not met, an error will printed out and the program will exit.
-4. Although the assignment states that the sensor network is represented as a planar graph, we DO NOT check to see if it is a valid planar graph and we wil accept a graph with edges that cross the path of other edges.
+9. Although the assignment states that the sensor network is represented as a planar graph, we DO NOT check to see if it is a valid planar graph and we wil accept a graph with edges that cross the path of other edges.
 The simulation still functions correctly.